onekey-sec/unblob/docs/guide.md

 ## Quickstart

-unblob has a very _simple_ Command Line Interface with _sensible defaults_, all you have to do is just pass it a file you want to extract:
+unblob has a very _simple_ command line interface with _sensible defaults_.
+You just need to pass it a file you want to extract:

 ```console
 $ unblob alpine-minirootfs-3.16.1-x86_64.tar.gz